Nziie-Development/website/docs/showcase/modmail-v3.md

 ### Pastebin API Logs
 Yup!
 Instead of the old *gloomy* Discord file logs like v1 or v1, v3 uses [Pastebin](https://pastebin.com) logs.
 The entire thread history is uploaded to Pastebin for ease of use and makes it easier to view later.

+## Permission Levels
+v3 uses permission levels to decide which user can use what command.

 ## Conclusion
 Improvements are being made to v3, so if you have a v1 or v2 modmail bot, you will need to [pay $1 USD](https://redirect.nziie.is-a.dev/donate) for your bot to be migrated to v2.
 This includes me manually transferring any snippets you have, or other configurations you want saved in v3; which is a pain.